EGI-Federation/documentation/content/en/users/aai/check-in/vos/keycloak/groups/_index.md

 {.img-screenshot}

 {{% alert title="NOTE" color="infobox" %}} The "trash" icon will not be
-available if the group has any subgroups .A group cannot be deleted if it has any associated subgroup. {{% /alert %}}
+available if the group has any subgroups.
+A group cannot be deleted if it has any associated subgroup. {{% /alert %}}

 Alternatively, you can delete a group from its parent group, by using the “Sub